 These are seminars of the various research groups, on specific topics of common interest.
 Topics seminars are mostly of a local nature at one of the locations; but with the intention to build connections between different research groups.
 All doctoral students are invited to join, however, and travel expenses will be supported by the SFB.

 This is a joint seminar for all students from Saarbrücken and Kaiserslautern; but participation of other members is also encouraged.
 We have two meetings per semester with three to four talks presenting new ideas and results from the various research projects for a general audience.
 The students are encouraged to present their own research at least twice in the IRTG Seminar.

 Joint Block Seminar

-The extension of the idea of topics seminars to a transregional level will be achieved by joint block seminars, which will run for a few days at one of the locations of the TRR 195 or at some central place.
-We plan to have joint block seminars twice a year.
-The size and the level of these seminars can vary, but it should involve graduate students from at least two different locations; the participants will give short talks based on the literature recommended by the organizers.
-The planning of the joint block seminars will by mostly done by the graduate students.
+The extension of the idea of topics seminars to a transregional level is achieved by joint block seminars, which run for a few days at one of the locations of the TRR 195 or at some central place.
+We organize joint block seminars twice a year.
+The size and the level of these seminars can vary, but they involve graduate students from at least two different locations; the participants give short talks based on the literature recommended by the organizers.
+The planning of the joint block seminars is by mostly done by the graduate students.